Yandex Cloud

 }

-3. To enable access from Yandex DataLens and allow execution of SQL queries from the management console using Yandex WebSQL, change the values of the appropriate fields in the config.access section:
+3. To enable access from Yandex DataLens and allow SQL queries from the management console using Yandex WebSQL, edit relevant fields in the config.access section:

 resource "yandex_mdb_postgresql_cluster" "<cluster_name>" {